 The Next Webchat

 Do you have a question about U.S. Immigrant and Nonimmigrant Visas?
-Are you a student hoping to travel to the United States this year?
-Curious about exchange programs?
-Then ask a Consular Officer and let us help you prepare!
+Are you planning to travel to the U.S. this year?
+Not sure if you need a visa?
+Are you confused by our new application process?
+Then join us on Thursday, August 15th to ask a Consular Officer and let us help you prepare!

-Please join our webchat on Thursday, April 25th at 12 - 1pm to learn more about U.S. Immigrant and Nonimmigrant Visas!
+Please join our webchat on Thursday, August 15th 12 - 1pm GMT to learn more about U.S. Immigrant and Nonimmigrant Visas!

 If you would like to post your questions ahead of time, please do so on our blog, or on our twitter feed using the hashtag #webchat.
 We will answer all questions at the time of the web chat.